bklevence/bklevence.github.io/_tools/3dp-printing.md

 ## Dimension

 The Dimension SST 1200es I operated at UArts was a lemon.
 Material was the main culprit, but it was also an abused machine before I got to operate it.
+The 170 is okay, but when you print you're literally burning money.

+## Ultimaker

+**2+ Connect**

+Quite a good machine.
+From my own experience with various printers, this is the buy.
+I'd get one for myself if I needed one!

 ## Lulzbot